eiffel-community/eiffel-intelligence/wiki/markdown/docker.md

 When Eiffel-Intelligence container is running on your local Docker host, Eiffel-Intelligence should be reachable with address "localhost:8070/\<Rest End-Point\>" or "\<docker host ip\>:8070/\<Rest End-Point\>"

+Another option to configure Eiffel-Intelligence is with a provided application properties file, which can be made in two ways:
+1. Put application.properties file in Tomcat Catalina config folder and run Eiffe-Intelligence:
+`docker run -p 8070:8080 --expose 8080 --volume /path/to/application.properties:/usr/local/tomcat/application.properties eiffel-intelligence:0.0.19`

+2. Put application.properties file in a different folder in container and tell EI where the application.properties is located:
+`docker run -p 8070:8080 --expose 8080 --volume /path/to/application.properties:/tmp/application.properties -e spring.config.location=/tmp/application.properties eiffel-intelligence:0.0.19`